a11ce/wargames/riftwar.md

 - AP: Attacks ignore armor
 - Armor: Medium only.
 Takes hits as if heavy.
 - Indirect: Capable of indirect fire
 - Flying: May fly when moving.
-If flying, ignores terrain and structures, but suffers a wound when pinned and is killed if wounded.
+If flying, ignores terrain and structures, but suffers one extra hit if hit at all.

 If you have other trait ideas, ask a11ce.